1. Requirements for Admission

 (iii) Sports form:

-In general, no certificates are to be uploaded with the
+general, certificates are not to be uploaded with the

-application.
-Certificates are required only at the time of
+category applicants below).
+Certificates are required only at

 However, candidates from foreign boards should upload the